 This handbook contains a brief synopsis of the repair classes.
+An insurance claim is not classified as a repair and does not adhere to these timings.
 For more detailed information and guidance refer to the Repairs and Maintenance Policy on the website.